esgalimov/threads/README.md

 # My parallel merge sort (pthread lib)
 Yes, it is better to use C++ API to deal with threads, but using pthread is my university task :)

+My merge sort is different from classical: I use std::sort (which is an Introsort (a combination of QuickSort, Heapsort, and Insertion Sort)) on each thread and then parallel merge these sorted vectors.

 ## System and CPU
 ```
 System: